• Mattress Guides

 What foods should I avoid before bed?

 It’s best to stay away from fatty, greasy foods before you go to bed because they cause bellyaches and nighttime heartburn.
 Some examples of foods to avoid include pizza, creamy pasta, and ice cream.
-To prevent sleep disruptions, eat dinner at least three hours before bed and incorporate lighter foods, such as whole grains, salmon, turkey, and of course mangoes into your evening meals.
+To prevent disrupting deep sleep, eat dinner at least three hours before bed and incorporate lighter foods, such as whole grains, salmon, turkey, and of course mangoes into your evening meals.
 Remember, mangoes can be helpful for enhancing a good night’s sleep!
 Remember to follow us for more food and sleep tips!

 Is it okay to snack before bedtime?